Ruth Neudeck Explained

 In July 1944, she arrived at the Ravensbrück concentration camp to begin her training to be a camp guard.
 Neudeck soon began impressing her superiors with her unbending brutality towards the female prisoners, resulting in her promotion to the rank of Blockführerin (Barrack Overseer) in late July 1944.

-In the Ravensbrück camp, she was known as one of the most ruthless female guards.
-Former French prisoner Geneviève de Gaulle-Anthonioz commented after the war that she had seen Neudeck "cut the throat of an inmate with the sharp edge of her shovel".[1]
-In December 1944, she was promoted to the rank of Oberaufseherin, and moved to the Uckermark extermination complex down the road from Ravensbrück.
-There she involved herself in the selection and execution of over 5,000 women and children.
+In December 1944, Neudeck was promoted to the rank of Oberaufseherin, and moved to the Uckermark extermination complex subcamp close to Ravensbrück.
+There she was involved in the selection and execution of over 5,000 women and children and running of the gas chambers.[5]
 The prisoners were mistreated by Neudeck or her fellow SS Aufseherinnen.
-In March 1945, Neudeck became head of the Barth subcamp.[2]
+In March 1945, Neudeck became head of the Barth subcamp.[6]

 Capture, trial and execution

 In late April 1945, she fled the camp but was later captured and detained in prison while the British Army investigated the allegations against her.
-In April 1948, she stood accused at the third Ravensbrück trial, along with other Schutzstaffel (SS) women.
-The 28-year-old former SS supervisor admitted to the accusations of murder and maltreatment made against her.[3]
+From 26 April 1948,[7] she stood accused at the third Ravensbrück trial, along with other Schutzstaffel (SS) women.[8]
+The 28-year-old former SS supervisor admitted to the accusations of murder and maltreatment made against her.

 The British court found Neudeck guilty of war crimes and sentenced her to death by hanging.
 On 29 July 1948, she was executed by British executioner Albert Pierrepoint on the gallows at Hamelin Prison.[9]